 What the CMO can do for you:

 Once you have identified the person capable of taking your business to the next level, the time comes for you to start working on your marketing strategies.
 The CMO will help you get your business moving in the right direction.
-The roles of your CMO, and in other SMEs, are broadly, as follows:
+The roles of your CMO, and in other SMEs, are broad, as follows:

 - Place your product or services in the market in such a manner to: